 In November 1996, the citizens of North Carolina voted to amend the State Constitution to allow for a gubernatorial veto (Section 22 of Article II of the North Carolina Constitution).
 All Public Bills other than bills making appointments, proposing constitutional amendments, or revising districts are presented to the Governor on the day following ratification for the Governor's approval or veto.
-If the Governor signs the bill or takes no action on the bill within ten days after presentation, the bill becomes law.
+If the Governor signs the bill or takes no action on the bill, the bill becomes law.
+During session, the Governor has ten days after presentation to act.
 After adjournment of the General Assembly, the Governor has 30 days to act on a bill.
 The Governor is required to reconvene the General Assembly if a bill is vetoed after adjournment, unless a written request is received and signed by a majority of the Members of both houses that it is not necessary to reconvene.

 If the Governor vetoes a bill, the bill is returned to the original house where 3/5 of present and voting members can vote to override the veto.
 If the original house votes to override the veto, the bill is sent to the second house where 3/5 of present and voting members must also vote to override the veto before the bill can become law.

 After it becomes law, the term "bill" is no longer used.
 The enrolled act or law is given a chapter number and is published under that number in a volume called "Session Laws of North Carolina."